morukele/zero-to-prod/README.md

 Running on a VPS instead of an app platform leads me to implement things like autoscaling myself via HAproxy.

-For the email client, Sendgrid is used as a provider and the Rust unofficial sendgird client by [gsquire](https://github.com/gsquire/sendgrid-rs) is used in the code base.

 ## Deployment

 The deployment of the application is done using docker-compose.